 The distinction between these elements can be subtle.
-Imagine two individuals, Mary and John, who are socially connected to each other.
-If John and Mary meet for dinner, this is a direct influence, because each person’s choice of activity and destination is dependent on the other person being there.
-On the other hand if Mary recommends a restaurant to John, this is an indirect influence because the restaurant entered John’s choice set through Mary’s experience and not his own.
-Finally, John and Mary likely know each other through another shared destination such as a workplace, neighborhood, church, etc.; the restaurant in question may have entered their choice set by being near one of these destinations.
+Imagine two individualswho are socially connected to each other.
+If these individuals meet for dinner, this is a direct influence, because each person’s choice of activity and destination is dependent on the other person being there.
+On the other hand if one recommends a restaurant to the other, this is an indirect influence because the restaurant entered one’s choice set through the other’s experience and not his own.
+Finally, if the two know each other through another shared destination or interest (e.g. workplace, neighborhood, church), the restaurant in question may have entered their choice set by being near one of these destinations.

 These elements are important to capture in activity-based models for several reasons.
 First, they are a natural element of every day behavior.
 But more importantly, an activity model that does not consider them might produce spurious or unreliable predictions, because standard econometric assumptions that permit consistency and validity may not apply.
-Despite this importance, models that incorporate social influences are rare, partially because data on social networks has been difficult to collect and also because there has not been a convenient econometric framework to apply.
+Despite this importance, models that incorporate social influences are rare for two reasons: because social network data has been difficult to collect, and because there has not been a convenient econometric framework to apply.

-However, both of situations are changing.
-Online social networks are pervasive in contemporary society, and contain a trove of data on the social connections of millions of individuals.
-On the econometric front, the challenges of social interaction are parallel to those motivating the spatial econometrics literature in the last twenty-plus years (Anselin 2003; Anselin & Arribas-bel 2011).
-Indeed, it is possible to view spatial interaction as a special case of social interaction, or as a proxy that may be more easily observed in data.
+However, both of these situations are changing.
+Usage of online social networking sites and other social media continues to grow, and contains social connection and preference data for millions of individuals.
+On the econometric front, the spatial econometrics literature in the last twenty-plus years (Anselin 2003; Anselin & Arribas-bel 2011) enables the view of spatial interaction as a special case of social interaction, or as a proxy that may be more easily observed in data.

-In this paper, we present a preliminary application of techniques developed for spatial data to analyze the count of airline trips made by individuals in a common social network.
-We construct a series of social weights matrices representing potential relationship strength between members of this network, and incorporate these matrices in a social Durbin model capturing direct, indirect, and endogenous effects.
-Our results indicate that social influences do indeed influence airline trip making behavior, and that not including these influences may result in spurious inference.
-Finally, we observe a special case of Feld’s friendship paradox (Feld 2010), wherein an individual’s friends always travel more than the individual.
+In this paper, we develop and apply a technique that uses spatial data to analyze airline travel (trip frequency) of individuals in a common social network.
+To do this, we construct a series of social weights matrices representing potential relationship strength between members of this network, and incorporate these matrices in a social Durbin model capturing direct, indirect, and endogenous effects.

 The paper is organized as follows: Section 2 presents the literature establishing spatial/social econometrics as well as previous studies establishing the effect of social networks on travel behavior.
-Section 3 presents our model and the training data that we collected from a sample of undergraduate students in Greek housing, with results from the model presented in Section 4.
+Section 3 presents our model and the training data that we collected from a sample of undergraduate students (specifically those in the fraternity and sorority, or "Greek," system), with results from the model presented in Section 4.
 Section 5 concludes the paper with implications for future practice and research.

-Social Influences, Networks, and Travel Behavior
+Social Networks and Spatial (Econometrics?
+Influence?)

-Social Networks, Online Observation, and Influence
+Social Networks, Online Observation, and Facebook

-The concept of a social network provides a construct in which the structural and functional dimensions of individuals’ social relationships (O'Reilly 1988) (and influences) can be examined.
-Social network structure(Due, Holstein et al. 1999) can be analyzed either through egocentric network analysis (focused on a single individual and his relationships with others) or whole network analysis (focused on the relationships among all members in a network).
-Social network function then refers to the “interpersonal interactions within the structure of the social relations.”
-(Due, Holstein et al. 1999) In the context of this study, one important dimension of social network function could be the level of influence associated with an individual connection between two individuals.
+The concept of a social network provides a construct in which the structural and functional dimensions of individuals’ social relationships (O'Reilly 1988) can be systematically examined for social influence, or other characteristics of interest.
+Social network structure, which refers to the individuals and linkages comprising one's social network (Due, Holstein et al. 1999) can be analyzed either through egocentric network analysis (focused on a single individual and his relationships with others) or whole network analysis (focused comprehensively on the relationships among all members in a network).
+Social network function clarifies the nature of, and interpersonal interaction among, the linkages within the social network structure; for example, "social support, relational strain, or social anchorage," among others.
+(Due, Holstein et al. 1999) In the context of this study, one important dimension of social network function could be the level of influence associated with an individual connection between two individuals, or among many connections within a group of individuals.